 Services Sector is one such area where economic reforms could yield higher dynamism, stimulating growth, jobs and productivity.
 Last week, the OECD released the Services Trade Restrictiveness Index (STRI) to define which services sectors (telecommunications, accounting, infrastructure, legal services, broadcasting) are in need of reform.
 The conclusions are straightforward for a sample of 40 major economies and 18 sectors: all are in need to improve their performance.

 This is important as the services share of our economies is continuously increasing (the “servicefication” of our economies), accounting for more than two thirds of Global GDP.
 Services are also crucial for international trade, and when measured in value added, they account for a higher share of trade even for manufactured products.
-Indeed, Global Value Chains, and services trade offer new opportunities and reinforce the call for ambitious trade policies (4.7% growth in 2014 and 5.3% in 2015 vs an average of 6% to7% “cruising speed”).
+Indeed, Trade - OLD, and services trade offer new opportunities and reinforce the call for ambitious trade policies (4.7% growth in 2014 and 5.3% in 2015 vs an average of 6% to7% “cruising speed”).

 Besides improving the functioning of the services sector, more can be done to promote complementary policies such as investing in people’s skills and education, improving competition frameworks and ensuring international regulatory cooperation.